-West Downs Campus, University of Winchester
+West Downs Campus, University of Winchester, Winchester, UK

 The West Downs Campus is an inspirational state-of-the-art facility for learning and teaching, home to University of Winchester’s Digital Technologies, Computing, Business and Management programmes.

 The contemporary £50M design, by award-winning architects Design Engine, includes a drum-shaped 250-seat auditorium, art gallery, café, food hall, shop, library, social learning areas and teaching spaces.

 The flagship development is already the holder of a number of ‘firsts’: it is among one of the first university projects in the UK to be registered to pursue WELL Certification, an accreditation scheme which recognises buildings that support and advance human health and wellbeing.
 Winchester is also the first UK university to secure Green finance for campus development, with a £30m loan from Triodos Bank, Europe’s leading sustainable bank.

 Boasting sustainable features including a combined heat and power plant, heat recovery systems, rainwater harvesting, a green roof and solar photovoltaic panels, the building is being targeted at achieving a BREEAM ‘Excellent’ rating.

 Michael Grubb Studio’s lighting brief was to create a welcoming environment that supports wellbeing, celebrates the architectural characteristics of the building and promotes use.

 Atypical of educational architecture, Michael Grubb Studio set out to illuminate the interior and exterior of this unique building with a lighting approach more often associated with hospitality venues.
 Working extensively to remove excessive light, flat uniformity and to avoid cold colour temperature lamp sources, the team sought to create a warm and inspiring experience for all staff, students and visitors.